brianpham310/swapi/README.md

 # swapi

+# Code structure
+  Back-end uses Laravel and front-end uses Vuejs.
+One of the special features of the back-end is it uses Promise to send multiple requests to the remote API.
+  Regarding database name i used 'jedi' instead of 'swapi'.

 # Project  setup
 Download the source code, set up your webserver of your choice.
 Run these following commands after that.
 1. composer install